 A terrific addition to any brown bag lunch, it is indeed more of a blueberry snack cake.
 However, we often had it as a duff with Sunday dinner when I was a kid here in Newfoundland.

 I’ve also used one of my favorites, fresh raspberries, with great success.
 I love the way fruits like raspberries leave little jammy pockets in the cake.

-This humble little blueberry cake also dresses up nicely as a luscious comfort food dessert when served warm from the oven with warm vanilla custard.
+This humble little blueberry cake also dresses up nicely as a luscious comfort food dessert.
+Try serving it warm from the oven with warm vanilla custard.

 If you liked this simple cake, there are plenty more ideas like this in our Cakes and Pies Category.